webdriverio/create-wdio/CONTRIBUTING.md

 ```sh
 $ npm run test
 ```

-### TypeScript Type Definitions

-The type definitions for this package are automatically generated from the OpenAPI specs in `/apis` as `/build/index.d.ts`.
-We use a [node script](https://github.com/saucelabs/node-saucelabs/blob/main/scripts/generate-typings.js) to automate this when you build the project.

 ### Commit messages
 Your commit messages ideally can answer two questions: what changed and why.
 The subject line should feature the “what” and the body of the commit should describe the “why”.